sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, there!
-I am Huaxin, a PhD student in development economics.
+I am a PhD student at Universitat Ramon Llull (Barcelona).
 I was born in Shanghai and moved to Europe since 2016.
-I have graduated with an MSc degree and joined IQS School of Management this year.
-I am so pleased to engage in cutting-edge research and teaching activities.
-Besides study, I have visited 17 countries in Europe and Asia.
+I am now working on a Marie Curie funded project with a focus on development traps in China.
+Besides study, I love writing novels and traveling.
 Cruising around the world and pushing the frontiers of knowledge are the coolest things I can imagine.